-- 2. Have successfully completed three years of high school English prior to enrolling in an English course. - 3.
-Have successfully completed three years of high school math prior to enrolling in a math course. - 4.
-Have successfully completed the college placement test with the required score to enter ENG 111, MAT 110/113/116, or any other academic class and be performing on the required reading level. - 5.
-Submit a copy of high school transcript along with the Admission Information Form and Escrow Form. - No high school student will be allowed to enroll unless his/her application is signed by an official of his/her high school and a parent/guardian.
+- 1. Be a junior or senior in high school. - 2.
+Have successfully completed three years of high school English prior to enrolling in an English course.

+- 3. Have successfully completed three years of high school math prior to enrolling in a math course. - 4.
+Have successfully completed the college placement requirements. - 5.
+Submit a copy of high school transcript along with the Admission Information Form and Escrow Form. - No high school student will be allowed to enroll unless their application is signed by an official of their high school and a parent/guardian.